itssamuelrowe/binarystars/content/operators-operands-and-expressions/using-the-logical-operators.md

 ```

 Assume that `i` is an integer variable.
 The compiler generates errors about this
-expression because it looks like you’re trying to apply the logical NOT operator
+expression because it looks like you're trying to apply the logical NOT operator
 to the variable, not to the result of the comparison.
 Enclosig the comparison with
 parentheses solves the problem.
 ```